Hochschild homology and the derived de Rham complex revisited: Gradings and filtrations

 where $\Picspt(\num{Z})$ denotes the connective delooping of $\Pic(\num{Z})$.
 The composite maps

 are canonically nullhomotopic, inducing the desired maps $\pm\phi$.
 Note that the notation $-\phi$ is not abusive, as there is a homotopy of $\Einfty$-maps between the sum

 and the zero map.

 We now use this construction to define the desired symmetric monoidal functors $[\pm 2*] : \Gr(\cat{C}) \to \Gr(\cat{C})$.
-To define a \emph{lax} symmetric monoidal functor of this form, it is equivalent by the universal property of the Day convolution structure to define a lax symmetric monoidal functor $\num{Z}^\ds \times \Gr(\cat{C}) \to \Gr(\cat{C})$.
+To define a \emph{lax} symmetric monoidal functor of this form, it is equivalent by the universal property of the Day convolution structure to define a lax symmetric monoidal functor $\num{Z}^\ds \times \Gr(\cat{C}) \to \cat{C}$.
 Let us take this to be the composition of lax symmetric monoidal functors

 where the second map comes from the $\num{Z}$-linear structure on $\cat{C}$.
-It is then a straightforward calculation to check that the associated lax symmetric monoidal functor $\Gr(\cat{C}) \to \Gr(\cat{C})$ is in fact symmetric monoidal and extends the desired construction on objects.
+Unwinding the definitions shows that the associated lax symmetric monoidal functor $\Gr(\cat{C}) \to \Gr(\cat{C})$ extends the desired construction on objects and is in fact symmetric monoidal.

 Finally, the t-exactness follows from the fact that the shift $[2n]$ carries $\cat{C}_{\le -n}$ into $\cat{C}_{\le n}$ and $\cat{C}_{\ge -n}$ into $\cat{C}_{\ge n}$, and it is clear that these functors are mutually inverse and induce the identity on the heart as claimed. \end{proof}